 Karianne Santiago moved to West Springfield from Trujillo Alto, Puerto Rico, just so she could attend Holyoke Community College.
-She is now an honors student, scholarship recipient, co-founder and president of HCC's CommITTed community service club and a member of the Student Senate.
+She is now an honors student, scholarship recipient, member of the Student Senate, and co-founder and president of HCC's CommITTed community service club.
 One of her favorite pastimes is teaching fellow students about Puerto Rican history.

 Trujillo Alto, Puerto Rico